Structural Reform Support Service Project SRSS/S2019/021

 Announced at our 12th International Congress of Ambulatory Surgery in Beijing in May 2017.
 Details here

 Day Surgery: Making it Happen is a 2½ -day international course on organizational models and best practices of day surgery.
-Course content will draw on the experience of leading Day Surgery and Day Services throughout Europe and North America with the aim to provide evidence-based solutions adaptable to the different local situations.
+Course content draws on the experience of leading Day Surgery and Day Services throughout Europe and North America with the aim to provide evidence-based solutions adaptable to the different local situations.
 This course was originally supported by the Health Programme of the European Union - the IAAS continues to offer this programme.

 IAAS - APCA Teach the Trainers course